marcelhoffs/input-switcher/mac/README.md

 Go to your 'Logi Options+ app', click on your keyboard, select the key you want to override, in actions, select 'Open an application' and put in `/usr/local/bin/switch.sh`.
 Because you associated this script to your terminal app, it will be executed when you press the key.

 ### Bind to MX Mouse
 Go to your 'Logi Options+ app', click on your mouse, select the mouse button you want to override, in actions, select 'Open an application' and put in `/usr/local/bin/switch.sh`.
 Because you associated this script to your terminal app, it will be executed when you press the key.
+Note that I've found mouse integration iffy.
+Depending on which window you are focussed on, and what mouseevents it grabs, this may not always reliably work.
+Keyboard integration works all the time.